 Set up the Issues service

-With this service, you can set up Bitbucket to change the state of a given issue, based on the commit message in an update.
+With this service, you can set up Bitbucket Cloud to change the state of a given issue, based on the commit message in an update.
 The Issues service scans commit messages for keywords.
 You can use these keywords to automatically change the state of an issue on your repository's issue tracker.

 If you enabled an issue tracker on your repository after August 2012, the Issue service is enabled automatically for you.
 Older repositories with older issue trackers may or may not have this service enabled.
 You can check if this service is enabled by going to the Services tab on your repository settings: